Patashu/break_eternity.js/README.md

 Create a Decimal with `new Decimal(string, Number or Decimal)` or with `Decimal.fromComponents(sign, layer, mag)`.
 Use operations

 IMPORTANT NOTE TO PEOPLE CONVERTING FROM break_infinity.js: log/log2/log10/ln now return Decimal not Number!
 You'll also need to reconsider your string parsing/displaying functions and consider moving e/exponent calls to log10.
-Also, if you need to create very small numbers (like 1e-1000), break_eternity.js currently cannot do this - consider reciprocating them to equivalently large numbers, and swapping mul to div and pow to root. ( see https://github.com/Patashu/break_eternity.js/issues/20 for related discussion).
+Support for very small numbers has finally been added, so things like tickspeed multiplier being 1e-400 will be fine now!

 Functions you can call include `abs, neg, round, floor, ceil, trunc, add, sub, mul, div, recip, cmp, cmpabs, max, min, maxabs, minabs, log, log10, ln, pow, root, factorial, gamma, exp, sqrt, tetrate, iteratedexp, iteratedlog, layeradd10, layeradd, slog, ssqrt, lambertw, pentate` and more!
 Javascript operators like `+` and `*` do not work - you need to call the equivalent functions instead.